Diversion Frequently Asked Questions

 17. What is a Diversion Evaluation Committee?

 Pursuant to statute, the BRN has the authority to establish Diversion Evaluation Committees (DECs).
-Each committee is composed of three registered nurses, one physician and one public member who are all appointed by the Board for their expertise in chemical dependency and/or mental illness.
+Each committee is composed of three registered nurses, one physician and one public member who are all appointed by the Board for their expertise in substance use disorders and/or mental illness.
 There are currently 14 DECs throughout the state.
 The DECs are responsible for recommending which applicants will be admitted to the program, establishing rehabilitation contracts for participants, monitoring participants' compliance and determining when participants will be successfully completed or terminated unsuccessfully from the program.
 DEC decisions are final.

 18. Where will I have to go to attend Diversion Evaluation Committee meetings?